brightway-lca/cookiecutter-brightwaylib/README.md

 In our pre-commit configuration, we run pylint, and this needs to be installed locally as its Github repo doesn't play nicely with pre-commit.
 Follow the instructions at the [pylint website](https://pylint.readthedocs.io/en/latest/user_guide/installation/index.html)

-## Secrets for publishing
-The github actions to publish to test.pypi.org and pypi.org require the creation of the following 2 secrets:

-+ `TEST_PYPI_API_TOKEN`
-+ `PYPI_API_TOKEN`

-No username is necessary because the github action uses the new `__token__` based approach.
-The previous secrets are the tokens generated through the test.pypi.org and pypi.org sites.
-See [uploading distribution archives](https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives) for more information.